-Cash and cash equivalents - the carrying amount approximates fair value because of the short-term nature of these investments.
+Money market funds - The carrying amount approximates fair value because of the short-term nature of these investments.

-Pennsylvania Local Government Investment Trust (PLGIT) - while the PLGIT portfolio seeks to maintain a stable net asset value of \$1.00 per share, it is possible to lose money investing in PLGIT.
+Pennsylvania Local Government Investment Trust (PLGIT) - While the PLGIT portfolio seeks to maintain a stable net asset value of \$1.00 per share, it is possible to lose money investing in PLGIT.
 An investment in PLGIT is not insured or guaranteed by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 Securities held in PLGIT accounts owned by the Authority are stated at fair value, which is determined by using the amortized cost method.
 Investments held by the funds have an average maturity of less than one year.

-Debt securities - fair value was based on quoted market prices for the identical securities.
+Debt securities - Fair value was based on quoted market prices for the identical securities.